jmarchello/theme_importer_rails/README.md

 When the import task runs, it does the following:

-1. Scans the theme directory for all CSS, SASS, JavaScript, images, and fonts.
+1. Scans the theme directory for all CSS, SASS, JavaScript, images, and fonts

-2. Compiles SASS files into CSS, and moves all CSS files to `vender/assets/imported_theme/stylesheets`.
+2. Compiles SASS files into CSS, and moves all CSS files to `vender/assets/imported_theme/stylesheets`

 3. Moves JavaScript files into `vender/assets/imported_theme/javascripts`